-The origins of my 20-year art career were not that different from many other artists, learning the craft by seeking out inspirational artworks, and it is something I continue to do.
+The origins of my 20-year art career were not that different from many other artists.
+I started learning the craft by seeking out inspirational artworks, and it is something I continue to do.
 Since I also enjoy writing, I took the advice from a friend that I should combine my writing skills with my desire to learn about art, and I began blogging about artistic masterpieces in the early 2000s.
 One of those blogs was about the famous painting, “The Icebergs” by Frederic Edwin Church.
 I learned a lot from the tiny image of the painting I found online, but I realized only later that seeing the original in a museum would be a far superior experience.

 The transcendent experience of seeing an original piece of art in a museum is substantially better than any reproduction could possibly be.
 Online and printed copies are produced at different sizes, colors, and quality than original pieces, leading to inferior personal experiences that betray the intention of the artist.
 Seeing the original artwork in a museum offers reflection, education, and admiration that a reproduction can not provide.
 The unique crafting of the original artwork piques interest for further works by the artist, and similar artists and movements, far more than any reproduction can match.